AIR-UFG/pointcloud_labeler/TUTORIAL.md

 It does not cover every detail regarding the tool, only those considered important for our purpose.
 Any information not included here can be found in the [official wiki](https://github.com/jbehley/point_labeler/wiki).

+Here's a example of the tool being used: https://youtu.be/M2yZK8pMTyQ

 ## First Steps
 First, you need to follow the instructions in the README to set up the environment.
 It's worth noting that if the poses of the data have already been calculated, it is not necessary to run SuMa.